Where is Parking Services located?

 Can you share your parking permit with other people?

-Anyone that has been issued a handicapped hang tag or license plate through the city, town, village clerk or police departments may park in a handicapped parking space.
-The campus parking office does not issue handicapped parking permits.
+Anyone that has been issued a accessible hang tag or license plate through the city, town, village clerk or police departments may park in an accessible parking space.
+The campus parking office does not issue accessible parking permits.

 Do they ever not enforce parking?